CartoDB/dataservices-api/doc/geocoding_functions.md

 ## Level-1 Administrative regions geocoder

-The following functions provide a geocoding service for administrative regions of level 1 (or NUTS-1) such as states for the United States, regions in France or autonomous communities in Spain.
+The following functions provide a geocoding service for administrative regions of level 1 (or NUTS-1) such as states for the United States, *départements* in France or autonomous communities in Spain.

 ### cdb_geocode_admin1_polygon(_admin1_name text_)